 Use of the funds

 § 1.
-The funds can be used for staff, consumables and equipment, provided they are directly related to the coordination activities, the associated data management and dissemination, and the development of a portal site.
+The funding can be used for personnel, operation, including travel costs to and from abroad and costs for a CO2 contribution linked to research-related air travel, and equipment, to the extent that they are directly related to the coordination activities, the associated data management and dissemination, and the development of a portal site.
 Under no circumstances can the funds be used to finance research activities.

 § 2.
 The overhead paid by the FWO to the host institutions is the same as for all other research projects.
 At present it amounts to 6%.
 The overhead is charged to the relevant allowance from the Flemish government.